Books on Tea Mouse are reviewed by Saskia, who lives in SYDNEY, AUSTRALIA. Please make sure you can ship here before enquiring about reviews!

 eBooks are a maybe.
 I do own a Nook Color, so any eBooks must be compatible with it – however I find myself much more likely to want to read a book if it’s sitting there in front of me.
 SO, physical books are ultimately preferable and requests for eBook reviews are less likely to be accepted.

 All of the books I review are rated on a 5-star system (which includes the use of half stars); you can read up on my rating system here.

 I write my reviews as a way to discuss how I felt about a book.
 This means no sugar coating.
 That being said, I believe that every book has merit, and every story some potential.
 There’s always something good to be found.

-My reviews are honest, and while I’m never going to intentionally ‘bash’ a book, I’m not going to hide behind a door because I didn’t like something.
+My reviews are honest, and while I’m never going to intentionally ‘bash’ a book, I’m not going to hide something I don’t like.
 In saying that, my reviews always contain (often far too extensive) reasons behind why I did or didn’t like a book.

 All of my reviews include a cover art image, a book summary (from either the back cover or from Goodreads – unless one is provided by the publisher/author), the release date (if not yet released), amount of pages and year of first publication, as well as a rating and a quote from the book at the end of the review.

 I will notify publishers/authors once a review is posted.